New York court rejects congressional maps drawn by Democrats

 The decision comes as a major blow to Democrats in their struggle to prevent Republicans from retaking control of the U.S. House.

-Democrats had been hoping that a redistricting map favorable to their party in New York might help offset expected losses in other states where Republicans control state government.
+Democrats hoped a redistricting map favorable to their party in New York might help offset expected losses in other states where Republicans control state government.

+“While we are disappointed with the Court’s ruling, we remain confident in Democratic victories up and down the ballot this November," said Jay Jacobs, the chairman of the New York Democratic Party.

+Former New York Republican Rep. John Faso called it a “landmark decision" and told reporters on a call Wednesday evening that the ruling is a signal to future legislatures to follow the letter of the state’s voter-approved redistricting law.

+“It’ll force bipartisan cooperation and that’s what the people voted for," he said.

 Under a process passed by voters in 2014, New York’s new district maps were supposed to have been drawn by an independent commission.
 But that body, made up of equal numbers of Democrats and Republicans, couldn’t agree on one set of maps.
-The Democratic-controlled Legislature then stepped in and created its own maps, quickly signed into law by Gov. Kathy Hochul.
+The Democratic-controlled Legislature then stepped in and created its own maps, quickly signed into law by Gov. Kathy Hochul, a Democrat.

 “The legislature responded by creating and enacting maps in a nontransparent manner controlled exclusively by the dominant political party — doing exactly what they would have done had the 2014 constitutional reforms never been passed,” DiFiore wrote.